Sudo-Raheel/GNN_charge_MD/README.md

 It is a modified approach to NN interatomic potential.
 Rather than directly training on the Forces and Energies, we are hoping for a boost in accuracy of the LJ potential.
 This approach has the following advantages:
 1) Since the Charge Prediction using GNN has been show to work very accurately across different materials.
 This should act like a universal NN potential with minimal training.
 2) Conventional NN potentials perform poorly outside the training regime.
 Verification and fine-tuning these potentials themselves is a data-intensive task.
-In the modified LJ approach, a single DFT snapshot and charge analysis can ascertain whether the DFT-level colonic interactions are being properly taken into account.
+In the modified LJ approach, a single DFT snapshot and charge analysis can ascertain whether the DFT-level coulombic interactions are being properly taken into account.

 ## ToDo
 Right now repository contains codes related to GNN for predicting partial charges, Things that are still needed are mentioned below